whitneyburton/portfolios/students/1610-front/adam-rice/adamrice-1610-m1.md

 #### Code Sanitation
 * 4: Zero complaints.

-Feedback from Jon: Adam was a great partner and a gracious host when we were working on our Game Time project over the weekend.
-I am glad I was paired with him.
-He helped me understand many of the strange canvas issues we incountered.
+Feedback from Jon: Adam, it was definitely a great time building "Frogging" with you .
+I really appreciate you stepping up when I was sick, and for hosting me so we could work on our project over the weekend.
+I was worried about being behind for missing those days, but you made sure I was understood all of the code that was written.
+I do not have any constructive criticism for you, you definitely helped me learn a lot on a project that had a lot of moving parts.
+I think it is a project we can be very proud of.

 ## D: Professional Skills